marcosesgonz/ProbabilisticPostprocessingPrecipitationUNets/README.md

   - Classical Methods:
     - Training classical methods can be reproduced by running the cells in `Laboratory/Calculation_classical_methods.ipynb`.
-    - Note: Classical model weights are not available yet (unless requested), so they must be trained and then evaluated manually.
+    - Note: Classic model weights will be available upon request.
+However, these models can be trained and evaluated using `Laboratory/Calculation_classical_methods.ipynb` script mentioned above.

 - **Spatial Generalization Performance Experiments**:
   - Use the script `Laboratory/FiveFoldsStations_DS.py` for evaluating the Down Selection (DS) approach.